bnt0p/st-poor-webpanel/README.md

 # CS2 Surf Web Panel

-### ATTENTION THIS IS CODED TO SUPPORT SHARPTIMER DEV BRANCH!, IT WILL NOT WORK PROPERLY WITH 0.3.1x.
+### ATTENTION THIS IS CODED TO SUPPORT SHARPTIMER LATEST PRE-RELEASE (0.3.1x).
+IF YOU PLAN TO USE WITH SHARPTIME DEV VERSION (0.3.1y), REFER TO MAIN BRANCH!!!!!!!!!!!!
 A comprehensive, self-hostable web panel for Counter-Strike 2 surf servers running the [SharpTimer](https://github.com/Letaryat/poor-sharptimer) plugin.

 The application is fully containerized with Docker, making deployment straightforward.